hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/124_conclusion.md

 ## CONCLUSION

 When this highest ideal of love is reached, philosophy is thrown away;
 who will then care for it?
-Freedom, Salvation, Nirvâna — all are thrown away; who cares to become free while in the enjoyment of divine love?
+Freedom, Salvation, Nirvāna — all are thrown away; who cares to become free while in the enjoyment of divine love?
 "Lord, I do not want wealth, nor friends, nor beauty, nor learning, nor even freedom; let me be born again and again, and be Thou ever my Love.